Green Fodder Preservation Method for Livestock

 How to Preserve Forage Fodder

 Before talking about green fodder preservation, there is another term for the feed, namely silage.
 Silage is a preserved feed whose raw materials are green plants, agricultural waste, and other natural materials.
+Understanding the full silage fermentation process helps farmers produce higher-quality preserved feed from the very first batch.

 Prepare Foraged Ingredients